qmarcou/IGoR/README.md

 *Installing from package releases (recommended)*

 First download the latest released package on the download page (on the left).
-Extract the files where you wish to have IGoR installed.
+Extract the files from the archive.

 *Installing from unpackaged sources*

-For this you will have to get git and the autotools suite installed.
+For this you will have to get git and the autotools suite and the pandoc software installed.
 Note that this is the most convenient way to keep IGoR up-to-date but involves a bit more installation steps.
-Using git clone the repository where you desire.
+Using *git*, clone the repository where you desire.
 Go in the created directory and run the *autogen.sh* bash script.
 This will create the *configure* script.
 Upon this stage the installation rules are the same as for packaged developper sources.
-From git you can chose among two branches: the *master* branch corresponds to the latest stable (packaged) release, the dev branch is the most up to date branch including current developpments until they are issued in the next release.
+From *git* you can chose among two branches: the *master* branch corresponds to the latest stable (packaged) release, the dev branch is the most up to date branch including current developpments until they are issued in the next release.
 The *dev* branch is therefore more bug prone, however this is the natural branch for people ready to help with developpment (even only by functionality testing).

 A (sadly) non exhaustive list of potential installation troubleshoots follows in the next section.
 If your problem is not referenced there please [contact](<quentin.marcou@lpt.ens.fr> "myadress") us.
 If you end up finding a solution by yourself please help us append it to the following list and help the user community.